Azure/azure-powershell/src/Resources/Resources/help/Az.Resources.md

 Moves a resource to a different resource group or subscription.

 ### [New-AzADAppCredential](New-AzADAppCredential.md)
-Adds a credential to an existing application.
+Creates key credentials or password credentials for an application.

 ### [New-AzADApplication](New-AzADApplication.md)
-Creates a new azure active directory application.
+Adds new entity to applications

 ### [New-AzADGroup](New-AzADGroup.md)
-Creates a new active directory group.
+Adds new entity to groups

 ### [New-AzADServicePrincipal](New-AzADServicePrincipal.md)
-Creates a new Azure active directory service principal.
+Adds new entity to servicePrincipals

 ### [New-AzADSpCredential](New-AzADSpCredential.md)
-Adds a credential to an existing service principal.
+Creates key credentials or password credentials for an service principal.

 ### [New-AzADUser](New-AzADUser.md)
-Creates a new active directory user.
+Adds new entity to users

 ### [New-AzDeployment](New-AzDeployment.md)
 Create a deployment